North Pacific and North Atlantic Storm Trend Outlook (January 2026 - April 2026)

 Weather conditions:

-Shipping route impacts: Storm activity expands to mid-Pacific routes around Hawaii while western Pacific conditions remain active.
-Japan-Kuril shipping lanes continue experiencing rough conditions.
-The East China Sea and South China Sea face normal to moderately elevated monsoon patterns affecting coastal and regional trade routes.
+Shipping route impacts: Storm activity expands to mid-Pacific routes around Hawaii and the Aleutian Islands while western Pacific conditions remain active.
+Japan-Hawaii shipping lanes face increased severe weather with developing low-pressure systems in both regions.
+The East China Sea and South China Sea continue normal monsoon patterns, maintaining stable conditions for coastal and regional trade routes.

 Monthly sea level pressure anomaly simulation for Mar.
 2026 (JMA).
 Unit: hPa